Get the highlights in your inbox every week.

 The growth of interest in and use of agile is why we've decided to focus on these types of tools this year.
-A majority of organizations—71%—say they are using agile approaches at least sometimes.
+A majority of organizations say they are using agile approaches at least sometimes.
 In addition, agile projects are 28% more successful than projects managed with traditional approaches.

 MyCollab is a suite of three collaboration modules for small and midsize businesses: project management, customer relationship management (CRM), and document creation and editing software.
 There are two licensing options: a commercial "ultimate" edition, which is faster and can be run on-premises or in the cloud, and the open source "community edition," which is the version we're interested in here.

 The community edition doesn't have a cloud option and is slower, due to not using query cache, but provides essential project management features, including tasks, issues management, activity stream, roadmap view, and a Kanban board for agile teams.
-While it doesn't have a separate mobile app, it works on mobile devices as well as Windows, MacOS, Linux, and Unix computers.
+While it doesn't have a separate mobile app, it works on mobile devices as well as Linux, Unix, Windows, and MacOS.

-The latest version of MyCollab is 5.4.10 and the source code is available on GitHub.
+The source code for the latest version of MyCollab is available on GitHub.
 It is licensed under AGPLv3 and requires a Java runtime and MySQL stack to operate.
-It's available for download for Windows, Linux, Unix, and MacOS.
+It's available for download for Linux, Unix, Windows, and MacOS.

-Odoo is more than project management software; it's a full, integrated business application suite that includes accounting, human resources, website & e-commerce, inventory, manufacturing, sales management (CRM), and other tools.
+Odoo is more than project management software; it's a full, integrated business application suite that includes accounting, human resources, website and e-commerce, inventory, manufacturing, sales management (CRM), and other tools.

 The free and open source community edition has limited features compared to the paid enterprise suite.
 Its project management application includes a Kanban-style task-tracking view for agile teams, which was updated in its latest release, Odoo 11.0, to include a progress bar and animation for tracking project status.
 The project management tool also includes Gantt charts, tasks, issues, graphs, and more.
 Odoo has a thriving community and provides user guides and other training resources.

-Taiga is an open source project management platform that focuses on Scrum and agile development, with features including a Kanban board, tasks, sprints, issues, a backlog, and epics.
+Taiga is an open source project management platform that focuses on Scrum and Agile development, with features including a Kanban board, tasks, sprints, issues, backlog, and epics.
 Other features include ticket management, multi-project support, wiki pages, and third-party integrations.

 Taiga is free for public projects, with no restrictions on either the number of projects or the number of users.
-For private projects, there is a wide range of paid plans available under a "freemium" model, but, notably, the software's features are the same, no matter which type of plan you have.
+For private projects, there is a wide range of paid plans but the software's features are the same regardless of what plan you choose.

 Tuleap is an application lifecycle management (ALM) platform that aims to manage projects for every type of team—small, midsize, large, waterfall, agile, or hybrid—but its support for agile teams is prominent.
 Notably, it offers support for Scrum, Kanban, sprints, tasks, reports, continuous integration, backlogs, and more.

-Other features include issue tracking, document tracking, collaboration tools, and integration with Git, SVN, and Jenkins, all of which make it an appealing choice for open source software development projects.
+Other features include issue tracking, document tracking, collaboration tools, and integration with Git, Jenkins, SVN, all of which make it an appealing choice for open source software development projects.